ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 --- abstract

-This document specifies a vendor-agnostic format for evidence produced and verified within a PKIX context.
+This document specifies a vendor-agnostic format for Evidence produced and verified within a PKIX context.
-The evidence produced this way includes claims collected about a cryptographic module and elements found within it such as cryptographic keys.
+The Evidence produced this way includes claims collected about a cryptographic module and elements found within it such as cryptographic keys.

 One scenario envisaged is that the state information about the cryptographic module can be securely presented to a remote operator or auditor in a vendor-agnostic verifiable format.
-A more complex scenario would be to submit this evidence to a Certification Authority to aid in determining whether the storage properties of this key meet the requirements of a given certificate profile.
+A more complex scenario would be to submit this Evidence to a Certification Authority to aid in determining whether the storage properties of this key meet the requirements of a given certificate profile.

-This specification also offers a format for requesting a cryptographic module to produce evidence tailored for expected use.
+This specification also offers a format for requesting a cryptographic module to produce Evidence tailored for expected use.

 --- middle